3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If the sum of all values in it's child \<materialmapping>-elements is "0" ...
 TODO.
 PRODOCER should not do that, consumer MUST ... .
 Potentialy define a minimal value.

-Each element instance of CT\_MaterialMapping MUST have an attribute "srcchannel" that references a destination channel from the \<texturestack> with id matching the texturestackid of the parent \<composite> element.
+Each element instance of CT\_MaterialMapping MUST have an attribute "srcchannel" that references a destination channel from the \<volumetricstack> with id matching the volumetricstackid of the parent \<composite> element.

 ## 3.2.4 Property element